akuklev/HOCC/README.md

 § Towards Certified Kotlin
 --------------------------

-## HCCC a non-interactive programming language
+## Non-interactive programming

-While not very relevant for mathematal applications, MLTTs are at the same time total functional programming languages.
-For for practical usability as a functional programming language, HCCC has to be extended with indexed modalities for size-guarded recursion and clock-guarded corecursion, which are known to be eliminable towards of ordinary recursion and corecursion at cost of substantial complexity blowup.
-Speaking of expressivity, the ◇ and □ modalities greatly enhance expressivity of the underlying theory taken as a programming language.
-While MLTTs can be understood as total functional programming language, adding modalities makes it into a functional logic programming language.
+MLTTs can be understood as purely functional programming languages, and HCCC is an exceptionally powerful one due to its ability to make use of classical termination proofs.
+Since the Turing-complete `Computation<T>`-monad is available as an inductive-inductive type, non-terminating computations can also be expressed and handled.
+Furthermore, the computational interpretation of ◇-modality is given by the recently introduced Verse Calculus, adding the great expressiveness of functional logic programming.
+HCCC seems to have everything you could ever want, but as great as it sounds in theory, programming in bare-bones intensional type theories demands for frustrating amounts of explicit proofs of termination, productivity, and convertibility.

+For practical use, MLTTs must be extended with indexed modalities for size-guarded recursion and clock-guarded corecursion, and SMT solver-based liquid types.

-## Embracing Interactive programming
+## Embracing interactive programming

 To embrace interactive programming, we'll need to introduce substructural types for non-discardable/non-sharable objects, and the substructural cousins of the ◇- and □-modalities: